6 Tips for Finding Your Book's Audience

 4. Look at Social Media

-Now that you have identified the established and top-selling books within your genre, look at who is following them on social media.
+Now that you've identified the established and top-selling books within your genre, look at who's following them on social media.
 Don’t be surprised how much information can be gained by looking at the interactions and posts.
 Keep an eye out for the demographics, trends, and other habits that might not be obvious, but can provide a tremendous amount of useful information.

 Another strategy for social media is to connect with groups and online communities that have shared interests.
 Run a search on Facebook for groups who are interested in books similar to yours.
 Look for followers for your book’s genre on Twitter by searching for tweets that contain related hashtags.
 Carve out some time each day to work on these strategies.